 It is easy to modify the CPN model for the "Simple Protocol", e.g., to obtain a blast protocol - in which all the packets are sent immediately after each other - without waiting for acknowledgments for the individual packets.
-The reader is encouraged to make one or more such modifications and to use the Design/CPN simulator to validate the new protocols.
+The reader is encouraged to make one or more such modifications and to use the CPN Tools simulator to validate the new protocols.
 It is surprisingly "easy" to get a protocol which is "nearly correct" but not totally correct.
-One of the problems are to be sure that we always stop.
+One of the problems is to be sure that we always stop.
 Remember that both the last packet and the last acknowledgment may be lost.
-If you want to investigate the new protocols by means of the existing charts, you probably have to modify the code segments (since you, e.g., may have changed the rules for sending acknowledgments).

 In the present CP-net we have described that retransmissions may occur.
 However, we have not provided any details telling when and how often this will happen - the transition Send Packet is always enabled.
-As shown in "Timed

-Protocol" it is possible to augment the CP-net by specifying how long time the individual operations take and how long time the sender should wait before making a retransmission.
+As shown in "Timed Protocol" it is possible to augment the CP-net by specifying how long time the individual operations take and how long time the sender should wait before making a retransmission.
 With such a description it becomes possible to experiment with different waiting times to determine which one is the best - in the sense that it transmits the message fast without using the network too much (i.e. without making too many retransmissions).